TSB Classic Plus interest rate to fall to 0%

 Another exception's if you buy a flight via a travel agent.
 Even if over £100, Section 75 doesn't cover you here.
 Because you pay the travel agent, not the airline, the card company doesn't have a direct relationship with the supplier, so isn't considered liable.

-Sadly, budget airlines can charge an eye-watering up to £140 per person, per return, just to check in at the airport.
-So do this free online first, though Ryanair still charges £7 (except on its 'including taxes and charges' sales).
+Sadly, budget airlines can charge up to an eye-watering £110 per person, per return, just to check in at the airport.
+So do this free online first.
 See the Beat Budget Airline Charges guide for more tricks to avoid check-in fees.

 Holiday car hire can save a hefty whack on taxis to and from the airport.
 If you're going to need it (see below for alternatives), book the right way to grab it as cheaply as possible.

-Find full details of current deals, tips 'n' tricks in the Cheap Car Hire guide.
+You can find full details of current deals and tips 'n' tricks in the Cheap Car Hire guide.
 Here are the key points:

 An IDP is required or recommended in about 140 countries, including the USA, Thailand and India.
 Drive without one where it's needed and you risk trouble with the authorities, and may be refused a hire car.

-Scheduled flight to tourist places in Orlando and Sri Lanka can be silly money, yet packages there can sometimes come in much cheaper.
+Scheduled flights to tourist places, such as Orlando and Sri Lanka, can be silly money, yet packages there can sometimes come in much cheaper.

 Sun lotion can cost up to a whopping £25 for a 200ml bottle on the high street.
 Yet it's possible to grab sun lotion for a quid in pound shops.
 We've found some great products for £1 each, when they usually retail at £6-£12.
 Plus, skin care experts say they check out on skin safety.